react-native-community/cli/docs/init.md

 # Creating custom template

-Every custom template needs to have configuration file called `template.config.js` in the root of the project:
+Every custom template needs to have configuration file called `template.config` in the root of the project:

 ```js
 module.exports = {